Skip to main content

 </select>

-Inertia page components are regular Svelte components.
+Inertia page components are ordinary Svelte components.
 Data passed from a Laravel controller arrives as props.

 Controller